amoskyalo/home-rentals-agency-website/README.md

 # Home Rentals Agency Website

-An open-source home rentals agency website built using Tailwind CSS and React.
+An open-source home rentals agency website.
 The goal of this project is to provide a platform for people to easily search for and book rental properties.

 Get the UI and the assets to be used in this project by clicking [this figma link](https://www.figma.com/file/iCtEmCtz2EECa7GFPwcbuB/Home-Rentals-Agency-website-design-(Community)?node-id=2%3A29&t=Z2uIwwmGS6EQdlIG-0)